NEW!! October 10

 Rutland Free Library is taking the novel coronavirus and COVID-19 seriously.
 We are following state and federal government guidance on preparations.

-- The library is closed until at least April 15 — depending on state recommendations.
-This date may change, so please check back.
+- The library building is open for 30 patrons at a time — depending on state recommendations.
+This may change, so please check back.

-- If you haven’t yet, browse our selection of over 14,000 downloadable e-books and audiobooks, plus our read-along picture books, and our free Acorn TV streaming service.
+- If you haven’t yet, browse our selection of over 14,000 downloadable e-books and audiobooks, plus our read-along picture books, and our free Acorn TV, Kanopy, and Kanopy Kids streaming services.
 You’ll need your library card and PIN to access these; you can update your card or PIN by emailing us at email@example.com.
 Please provide a phone number as well so we can get back in touch as quickly as possible.

 Here’s an excellent list of local resources the Rutland County State’s Attorney’s Office put together.

 RFL has awesome WiFi, connecting directly to fiberoptic.
 It’s generally available from the street or parking lot behind the library.
-And we put out a couple of our outdoor summer chairs in spots that typically have the best connectivity.
-So while we can’t invite you in to use our computers, we have the fastest lawn-based internet in the city.
+And we put out a few of our outdoor summer chairs in spots that typically have the best connectivity.
+We have the fastest lawn-based internet in the city.